-The visor pivots (they hold the visor to the helmet) are a set that I custom-designed and can be printed on most any 3D printer.
-My favorite is to use a UV-reactive color so they fluoresce when the LEDs are blue.
-The acrylic helmet is lightweight, but I recommend adding a bit of padding for contact points on your shoulders and the back of your head.
+The visor pivots (which hold the visor to the helmet) are a set that I custom-designed and can be printed on most any 3D printer.
+My favorite filament to use is a UV-reactive color so they fluoresce when the LEDs are blue.
+In celebration of 50 years since NASA's Apollo moon landing, I also offer a special edition NASA pivot.
+Check it out below!

-The LEDs I use on the inside light up in 16 different colors.
+The LEDs light up in 16 different colors.
 The set I bought includes a remote control to change LED color.
 It's all powered with a 12V battery pack that lasts for hours and hours (more than 8h in my experience).

 Ready?
 Here's how to make your own glorious LED space helmet!

 - 14" diameter clear acrylic sphere: 1000bulbs or Lighting Supply

 - Power cord with barrel jacks: Amazon

 - (2) 1/4-20 x 1" machine screw button head [Pivot bolt] https://www.mcmaster.com/92949a542